-- Dyes or coloring used: Some of these protein powders come in a variety of colors, such as our top choice Powher’s pink hue.
-Colored protein powder is nothing unusual, but can be harmful if the color is artificial.
-Make sure the colors in your pre-workout are natural, since artificial dyes have been tied to health risks.
+- Dyes or coloring used: Some of these protein powders come in a variety of colors.
+Colored supplement powder is nothing unusual but can be harmful if the color is artificial.
+Make sure the colors in your pre-workout mix are natural, since artificial dyes have been tied to health risks.

 - Specific purpose (slimming or bulking): This criteria depends entirely on your wants and needs.
-Most pre-workouts specify whether they are designed for bodybuilding or slimming right on the package or the website.
+Most pre-workout products specify whether they are designed for bodybuilding or slimming right on the package or the website.

-- Taste: This factor might seem superficial compared to the criteria listed above, but if the pre-workout doesn’t taste good, it’s unlikely you’ll use it much.
-Taste and smell play a big role in whether we like or dislike products, and the better a pre-workout tastes, the more likely you are to use it and get your money’s worth.
+- Taste: This factor might seem superficial compared to the criteria listed above, but if the pre-workout product doesn’t taste good, it’s unlikely you’ll use it much.
+Taste and smell play a big role in whether we like or dislike products, and the better a pre-workout mixes taste, the more likely you are to use them and get your money’s worth.

 - For all fitness needs

-Like the rest of us, Uplift finds jitters or a bad energy crash during a workout highly undesirable.
-NLA’s NOO Tropic Brain and Body Potentiators Complex work to nourish your mind as well as your body with cognitive enhancers to help improve focus during workouts.
+Like the rest of us, Uplift finds jitters and a bad energy crash during a workout highly undesirable.
+NLA’s NOOTropic Brain and Body Potentiators Complex is a proprietary blend of ingredients that works to nourish your mind as well as your body with cognitive enhancers that help improve focus during workouts.

 - Great fruity taste